My Take on Sexism

 Mostly for a gentleman, it might be okay if someone question his dress, but it is anathema if someone questions his caliber.
 And for a lady it is okay to cast aspersions on her caliber while finding a spot on her dress is unthinkable.
 Hence we judge women on their appearance (other things are okay with them!) and ridicule the professional behind every man (he doesn’t care for other things!).
 And ridicule is invisible but appearance is widely seen.

-As we saw above, all of these examples are easily explainable as particularities of human behavior, based on the existing theories of human transactions, and have no element of sexual influence in it.
+As we saw above, all of these examples are easily explainable as particularities of human behavior.
+The existing theories itself, of human transactions, can easily throw much light on it.
+And can also show that there is no element of sexual influence in those.
 Why do we then consider these, incorrectly, as examples of female suppression and institute various ways and means for castigating males?
-And the males tolerating this happily?
+And, more importantly, the males happily tolerating all this?
 Isn’t this the price males pay for remaining superior?

 Yes, I think it is another method to keep the real woman away from competing with the man.